Yegor Ligachev

 Yegor Kuzmich Ligachev (also transliterated as Ligachyov; Егор Кузьмич Лигачёв; 29 November 1920 – 7 May 2021) was a Soviet and Russian politician who was a high-ranking official in the Communist Party of the Soviet Union (CPSU), and who continued an active political career in post-Soviet Russia.
 Originally an ally of Mikhail Gorbachev, Ligachev became a challenger to his leadership.

 Early life

-Ligachev was born on 29 November 1920 in the village Dubinkino in the Kainsky district of the Tomsk province (in the present-day Chulymsky District of the Novosibirsk Oblast).
+Ligachev was born on 29 November 1920 in the village of Dubinkino in the Kainsky district of the Tomsk province (in the present-day Chulymsky District of the Novosibirsk Oblast).
 Between 1938 and 1943 he attended the Ordzhonikidze Institute for Aviation in Moscow and attained a technical engineering degree.
 Ligachev joined the Communist Party at the age of 24 in 1944, later studying at the Central Committee Higher Party School in Moscow in 1951.

 Political career

 Ligachev's career began in his native Siberia and took him to some of the highest functions of the Party.
 He was often regarded as Gorbachev's second man, holding important posts such as the Secretary for Ideology.
 He initially served under Yuri Andropov and later Gorbachev himself.
 However, Ligachev lost his posts in 1990, a year before the dissolution of the Soviet Union, resigning from his political career at the 28th Party Congress.
 Ligachev was critical of Boris Yeltsin and Gorbachev to an extent, although he is often portrayed as having been Gorbachev's primary critic.